dataprofessor/llama2/README.md

 # 🦙💬 Llama 2 Chat

-This chatbot is created using the [**Llama 2**](https://ai.meta.com/llama/) model, an open source large language model released by Meta.
+This chatbot is created using the open-source Llama 2 LLM model from Meta.

 Particularly, we're using the [**Llama2-7B**](https://replicate.com/a16z-infra/llama7b-v2-chat) model deployed by the Andreessen Horowitz (a16z) team and hosted on the [Replicate](https://replicate.com/) platform.